 Speaking of Twitter, recent research has shown that the actual web site is still the most common method for people using Twitter (have they yet to hear of Tweetdeck?).
-So, for those tweeters among us, it’s still important that you create your own Twitter background to help define who you are on Twitter.
+So, for those tweeters among us, it’s still important that you improve your Twitter profile to help define who you are on Twitter.

 An example of a suitable background is @sitepointdotcom.
 The page is well branded, with design elements that visually explain what they do and the topics they’ll be tweeting about.
 An example of a very average background would be my own — @milesb — where I’ve just tiled a small background.

-So, you’re sick of the default Twitter backgrounds and want to pimp up your page?
+So, you’re sick of the default Twitter backgrounds and want to improve your Twitter profile?
 You’ll find great inspiration at these places:

 100 Creative Twitter Backgrounds Featuring Illustration

 Creative Twitter Backgrounds of 50 Designers